+VLFBERHT+ | Automotive

 Object detection models trained on clear-weather data produce silent confidence inflation under fog, rain, or low-angle sun.
 The model reports high confidence on a misclassified obstacle.
 No disagreement surfaces because all sensors received the same degraded input.

-Ulfberht: Black-Box Adapter (Patent BA) fingerprints perception model behavioral drift using Kolmogorov-Smirnov testing.
+Ulfberht detects perception model behavioral drift using statistical analysis.
 Silent confidence inflation triggers verification escalation before the planning layer acts.

 Risk 02